 These wholesome Vegan Pumpkin Waffles will be on repeat this fall & winter!
-They are gluten-free and packed with fiber thanks to oat flour.
+The oat flour waffle base is gluten-free and packed with fiber!
 In partnership with my friends at Silk! ❤️ (Originally published September 17, 2017)

 But the real best thing about waffles is their ability to be a vessel for any and every topping you can dream of.
 Like, c’mon, they have pockets!!!
 Aka the best place to store blueberries, chocolate chips, pools of nut butter, or a smear of vegan butter.
 That has always been the best thing about waffles – you can store butter in every little pocket for flavor in each bite.